Autodesk/synthesis/engine/README.md

     - For Linux/Macos: `$ ./post_build.sh`
 ## Compiling
 1. Open the [engine](/engine/) directory with Unity.
-2. Navigate to the top bar and open the NuGet package manager by going to `NuGet -> Manage NuGet Packages`
-3. Use the package manager to install the following packages:
-    1. MathNet.Numerics
-    2. MathNet.Spatial
-    3. Google.Protobuf
+    - It will likely ask whether or not you wish to enter into safe mode.
+Just click ignore.
+2. Some errors about the APIs dependencies; however, NuGet for Unity should've downloaded them and the errors should clear just fine.
-4. Navigate inside Unity to the `Assets/Scenes` directory.
+2. Navigate inside Unity to the `Assets/Scenes` directory.
-5. Double-click `MainScene` to open the main scene inside of Unity.
+3. Double-click `MainScene` to open the main scene inside of Unity.
-6. Either click the play button above to play within the Unity Editor or locate the build menu under `File -> Build Settings...`
+4. Either click the play button above to play within the Unity Editor or locate the build menu under `File -> Build Settings...`
+### Linux Issues
+Currently, the dependencies are fetched for .NET Framework which isn't compatible.